 The scheme is administered by HM Revenue & Customs (HMRC) and the account is maintained by National Savings and Investments (NS&I).

-One of the conditions must be met on the day you apply for the Help-to-Save account (and also on the day the application is accepted).
-Once the account is open, it does not matter if you later cease to be eligible, though there are certain restrictions if you later leave the UK.
+One of these conditions must be met on the day you apply for the Help-to-Save account (and also on the day the application is accepted).
+Once the account is open, it does not matter if you later cease to be eligible, though there are certain restrictions if you later leave the UK (see below).

 If you are receiving universal credit as a couple, HMRC have confirmed that the condition relating to earned income is assessed against the total earned income of both you and your partner.
 If this exceeds the minimum earnings required, then both you and your partner may open a Help-to-Save account, even if one of you does not work.